Noninvasive positive airway pressure therapy of the obesity hypoventilation syndrome

 CHOOSING A MODE OF NONINVASIVE POSITIVE PRESSURE THERAPY

-●Approximately 90 percent of patients with OHS have coexisting obstructive sleep apnea (OSA), in which case continuous positive airway pressure (CPAP) is the initial mode of choice.
-(See 'Continuous positive airway pressure' below.)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+●For patients with OHS and sleep-related hypoventilation (ie, few obstructive events during sleep), and patients with acutely decompensated OHS, bilevel positive airway pressure (BPAP) is usually the initial mode of choice.
+Patients with OHS and OSA who fail or do not tolerate CPAP are also treated with BPAP.
+For those who fail or do not tolerate BPAP, a hybrid mode (average volume-assured pressure support) or, less commonly, volume-cycled ventilation may be chosen.
+(See 'Bilevel positive airway pressure' below and 'Volume-cycled ventilation' below.)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Olson AL, Zwillich C. The obesity hypoventilation syndrome.
 Am J Med 2005; 118:948.